-If you are ending your marriage in Fresno or elsewhere in California, you may be wondering if you are entitled to recoup the money you provided for a down payment on your family home.
+If you are ending your marriage in Fresno and San Diego or elsewhere in California, you may be wondering if you are entitled to recoup the money you provided for a down payment on your family home.
 This is a common question with a relatively simple answer: generally, yes, depending on the source of the funds you contributed, you can recover your down payment.

 More specifically, if you dipped into your personal savings from before your marriage, collected money from refinancing or selling another property you own or owned previously, or received a personal gift from a family member or friend that you used as a down payment on your eventual marital home, that money may be recouped in the event that you divorce and upon the resale of that home provided you have adequate records proving where the source of the funds came from or your spouse agrees to the characterization of the funds being your separate property.